Best Blogging Platforms Compared: The Exit-Cost Framework

 The blogging functionality is fine.
 Not exceptional, not broken.
 Fine.

 Where Squarespace falls short for serious bloggers is the ceiling.
 Third-party integrations are limited to what Squarespace approves.
 SEO control is basic: you get meta titles, descriptions, and alt text, but you lack the granular control that tools like Yoast or RankMath provide on WordPress.
-And the pricing adds up fast.
-The Personal plan starts at $16 per month billed annually.
-Business starts at $23 per month.
-Dedicated stores run $27 to $49 per month.
+The Personal plan starts at $16 per month (billed annually), with Business at $25 per month.
+Commerce plans run $27 to $49 per month.

 For the exit-cost framework, Squarespace is middling.
 Content export exists but outputs XML that often needs cleanup.
 URL structure is partially preserved.
 Subscriber data is accessible.
 SEO equity transfer requires careful redirect planning and Squarespace doesn’t give you full .htaccess-level control.